-Of the 28 students who were in Year 10 in 2019, 39% of these students were still enrolled at Macquarie Grammar School, in Year 12, in 2021.
+Of the 29 students who were in Year 10 in 2020, 66% of these students were still enrolled at Macquarie Grammar School, in Year 12, in 2022.
 Students who left chose to attend other schools offering vocational HSC courses, moved interstate or overseas, transferred to Australian Government University Foundation Programmes or enrolled at RTOs (Registered Training Organisations).

 The other Retention Rates in the Table below represent the percentage of those students who remained at Macquarie Grammar from their previous year of study and completed Year 12.
-Considering the Australian border closure, the retention figures were satisfactory.